-Iran's Foreign Minister inaugurates new site for consular services in Damascus | Law-Order
+Iran's foreign minister inaugurates new site for consular services in Damascus | Law-Order

 The strike, which flattened the consular building adjacent to Iran's embassy and killed seven Iranian military officers including two senior commanders, was an escalation of Israeli attacks on Iranian interests in Syria alongside the Gaza war.
 It drew condemnations from the United Nations and European Union for striking diplomatic premises, and Iran has vowed revenge.

 Syria's Foreign Minister Faisal Mekdad attended the opening of the new consular building, alongside Amirabdollahian who is concluding a regional tour in Syria, according to Syria's state news agency SANA.
 The pair then visited one of those wounded in the strike who was still in the hospital being treated.
-A member of the Iranian delegation told Reuters the new consular building was owned by the embassy and had previously housed the headquarters of an Iranian-Syrian automobile venture.
+A member of the Iranian delegation told Reuters the new consular building had previously housed the headquarters of an Iranian-Syrian automobile venture.

 Until now, Tehran has avoided directly entering the fray in the Gaza war, while supporting allies' attacks on Israeli and U.S. targets.